barumau/pandunia/eng/001_ration.md

 Many people are used to seeing the kind of world map below.
 It is the famous _Mercator projection_ map.
-Unfortunately it distorts the land area terribly.
+Unfortunately it distorts the size of countries badly.

 ![](http://www.pandunia.info/grafe/metrograf_da_merkator.jpg "Mercator projection")

 Why is that?
 The world is a three-dimensional globe and turning it into a flat, two-dimensional map is not easy.
-Equal-area projections, such as the _Equal Earth projection_ below, show land areas correctly.
+Equal-area projections, such as the _Equal Earth projection_ below, show land areas more accurately.
 Compare the sizes of Greenland and Africa in these two maps.
-In the Mercator projection Greenland appears bigger, but the Equal Earth projection shows correctly that in reality Africa is 14 times bigger than Greenland.
+In the Mercator projection Greenland appears bigger, but the Equal Earth projection shows that in reality Africa is 14 times bigger than Greenland.

 ![](http://www.pandunia.info/grafe/metrograf_da_pari_gevia.jpg "Equal Earth projection")